AppThreat/base-images/README.md

 MIT

 NOTE: No FREE support will be offered for users of these images.
+Pull Requests are NOT accepted.